fintradev/fintradex/README.md

 Development parachains:

-- 🔗 Connect to relay chains, and we showcased how to connect to a local one.
+- 🔗 Connect to relay chains for block finalization.
-- 🧹 Do not persist the state.
+- 🧹 Do not persist the state in development mode.
 - 💰 Are preconfigured with a genesis state that includes several prefunded development accounts.
 - 🧑‍⚖️ Development accounts are used as validators, collators, and `sudo` accounts.